leonrenkema/leonrenkema.github.io/devops/kubernetes/tips.md

 ## Create a configmap

-Create a file with the name `my.cnf` and create a configmap with the following command
+Create a file with the name `my.cnf` and create a configmap with the following command.

 ```shell
 kubectl create configmap mariadb-my.cnf --from-file=my.cnf